Bubblin-Superbooks/h2s/README.md

 # Hydrogen Sulfide

-Treat your pages with some sulfuric acid.
+Pour some sulfuric acid on your really, really very, long HTML pages.
+Pagify the scroll into a responsive codex.

 ----